tomaskala/website/content/posts/cryptopals-set-3/index.md

 Assume we use the usual Unix timestamp that measures the number of non-leap seconds elapsed since 00:00:00 UTC, January 1 1970.
 The attacker then needs to iterate over all seconds in the interval `[T1, T2]`, instantiate a new MT19937 generator seeded with the current second, and compare its output with the captured random value.
 That's `T2 - T1 + 1` values in total, whose entropy is `log2(T2 - T1 + 1)` bits.
 Even if they wait 24 hours before capturing the random output, that's a laughable `log2(86400) ~ 16.4` bits of entropy.

 This only works if the attacker knows we are using the MT19937 generator.
-In practice, they can either guess this based on the language our service is written in (check the standard library and see what generator is used), or try several common generators at once.
+In practice, they can either guess this based on the language our service is written in (check the standard library and see what generator is used), or try several common generators.

 I didn't want the tests to take a long time, so instead of sleeping several seconds and using the Unix timestamp as the seed like the task suggested, I converted everything to milliseconds.